List of Ben 10 characters: Ben Tennyson

-Benjamin Kirby “Ben” Tennyson is titular character and the main protagonist of the franchise.
+Ben Tennyson is the titular character and the main protagonist of the franchise.
 At the start of Ben 10, he is a 10-year-old boy from Bellwood who, during his summer vacation, discovers the Omnitrix, a prototype device that attaches to his wrist and allows him to transform into various aliens.
-He uses the Omnitrix to become a superhero while traveling across the USA.
-After the Omnitrix is destroyed at the end of Alien Force, Ben retrieves the Ultimatrix from Albedo and uses it as a replacement before Azmuth gives him the official Omnitrix.
+He uses the prototype Omnitrix to become a hero while traveling across the USA.
+After the prototype Omnitrix is self-destroyed at the end of Alien Force, Ben retrieves the Ultimatrix from Albedo and uses it as a replacement.
+At the end of Ultimate Alien, Azmuth takes the Ultimatrix away to destroy and gives Ben the official version of the Omnitrix.